Updated: Jun 15

 milk supply issues

 However both IBCLC's and CLC's must refer out for medical conditions and infections, and any problem or condition needing correction through therapy.
 Tongue ties cannot be clipped by either professional unless they are a doctor or dentist.
-Neither can prescribe medication if they are not a doctor.
+Neither can prescribe medication if they are not a doctor or nurse practitioner.

 Neither IBCLC'S, CLC, or any other lactation professional can: